yoncasen/Task_Manager_Bot/README.md

 | `!show_tasks`                  | Shows all tasks with their status.               |
 | `!complete_task <task_id>`     | Marks the task with the specified task ID as completed. |

+## Requirements

+To run this project, you'll need the following:

+- Python 3.8 or later
+- SQLite
+- Discord Bot and its token

 ## Installation

 - **Clone the repository**